Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

 \begin{thm} Let $T\in\eend(G)$.
 Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of mean semi-irregular points; \item $T$ admits a residual set of mean semi-irregular points; \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $G$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is mean Li-Yorke $\delta$-scrambled; \item the mean proximal relation of $T$ is dense in $G\times G$ and $T$ is mean sensitive; \item the mean proximal cell of $e$ is dense in $G$ and there exists $x\in G$ such that

 \end{enumerate} \end{thm}

-According to Theorem~\ref{thm:equi-dense-mean-chaos} (5), we have the following consequences. \begin{coro} Let $T\in\eend(G)$.
-If the mean proximal cell of $e$ is dense in $G$ and $T$ has a non-trivial periodic point, then it has a dense set of semi-irregular points. \end{coro}
+According to Theorem~\ref{thm:equi-dense-mean-chaos}\,(5), we have the following. \begin{coro} Let $T\in\eend(G)$.
+If the mean proximal cell of $e$ is dense in $G$ and $T$ has a non-trivial periodic point, then it has a dense set of mean semi-irregular points. \end{coro}

-Similar to the proof of Theorem~\ref{thm:equi-of-LYC}, applying Theorem~\ref{thm:equi-dense-mean-chaos} we have the following characterization of mean Li-Yorke chaos for continuous endomorphisms of completely metrizable groups.
-Note that because we need to Lemma~\ref{lem:subseq-mean-asym-subgroup}, the metric $d$ on $G$ should be bounded.
+Similar to the proof of Theorem~\ref{thm:equi-of-LYC}, by applying Theorem~\ref{thm:equi-dense-mean-chaos} we also can characterize mean Li-Yorke chaos for continuous endomorphisms of completely metrizable groups.
+Observe that, since we need Lemma~\ref{lem:subseq-mean-asym-subgroup}, the metric $d$ on $G$ should be bounded or the map $T$ should be Lipschitz continuous.